What is this foot reflexology stuff all about anyway? Is it for real? Why would you do it? How does it help you with your walking and fitness?

 Ah - the $64 question!
 Based on all that we have read along with literally centuries of anecdotal evidence, we believe the answer is yes.
 There must be something to this.

 You may be able to find practitioners in your area registered with one or more of these groups.
-(You might have to try more than one.
-They don't all register with all of them!)

 It's also fair to say there are some rather strong opinions on both sides of the foot reflexology fence.
 The majority of views we've found though, seem to accept it as something having some value.